ssheggrud/ssheggrud/README.md

 - 👀 I’m updating my web development skills and dabble in data analytics.
 - 🌱 Recently completed the Data Analytics bootcamp offered by Columbia University - Engineering.
 - 💞️ Currently assisting the Town of Otisco Historian in researching local points of interest eligible for the New York State Historic Marker Grant Program.
+- Learning Salesforce administration at a rapid pace.
 - 📫 More to come...

 <!---